siavashk/GMM-FEM/README.md

 If the MATLAB path is incorrect, then pass in the appropriate MATLAB_ROOT variable.
 If the libraries still cannot be found, verify that you are using a 64-bit compiler with 64-bit MATLAB.

+If you get an issue similar to "Invalid MEX-file bvtree_build.mexa64 ... libstdc++.so.6: version `GLIBCXX_3.4.18' not found", it might be that Matlab is loading a different version of libstdc++.
+On Ubuntu machines, Matlab internally links libstdc++ to a version found under its own binary directory.
+A workaround is to change this linkage to point to gcc's std library, which on Ubuntu machines is usually found under /usr/lib/x86_64-linux-gnu.